Snagga86/ZENIT/Readme.md

 - **Operating System:** Windows 11
 - **Programming Languages:** Python, Node.js, C#
 - **Software Tools and Libraries:**
-  - Unity
+  - Unity (v.
+2021.3.8f1)
-  - Node.js
+  - Node.js (v.
+20.9.0)
-  - Python-based AI services
-  - Open-source emotion and speech recognition tools
+  - Python (ZENIT Brain: v.
+3.9; ZENIT Body: v.
+3.7)
+- **Kinetic Space:**
+   Kinetic Space is a self-developed tool to enable training, analysis, and recognition of individual gestures with a depth camera like Microsoft’s Kinect family.
+   To run the Project you will require this tool.
+There is not repsitory available at current times so please don't hesitate to contact us directly ([christian.felix.purps@h-ka.de](mailto:christian.felix.purps@h-ka.de)) so we can provide you the software.

 ## Installation
 1. **Clone the Repository:**